syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>InsertHyperlinkCommand</p>
 </td>
 <td>
-<p>Represents the command that inserts a hyperlink at current position.</p>
+<p>Represents the command that inserts a hyperlink at selection.</p>
 </td>
 <td>
 <p>The hyperlink to be inserted.</p>